GitDepend/GitDepend/docs/source/usage/manage.rst

     -d, --dir       Updates/sets the dir given.

-    -b, --branch    Sets the branch for the given named dependency, or updates all if no depname is given
+    -b, --branch    Sets the branch for the given named dependency

 ..